Gelfand-Tsetlin modules in the Coulomb context: Generalities on Galois orders

-Based on the structure of this module, we can construct a ``canonical'' module as in \cite{EMV, Hartwig}; the author is not especially fond of this name as the embedding of $\gls{F}$ in $\gls{calF}$ is not itself canonical, if the algebra $\gls{F}$ is the object of interest.
-For example, $U(\mathfrak{gl}_n)$ has an embedding into $\gls{calF}$ for each orientation of the linear quiver (given by the GKLO embeddings for these orientations as in \cite[Th.
-4.5]{KWWY}), each with its own notion of ``canonical module.''
-For every $\la\in \mathscr{S}$, we can consider the submodule $C_\la'$ of $\Lambda_{\mathscr{S}}$ generated by $\Wei_{\la}(\Lambda_{\mathscr{S}})$ which is clearly finitely (in fact, cyclically) generated.
+Based on the structure of this module, we can construct a ``canonical'' module as in \cite{EMV, Hartwig}; the author is not especially fond of this name as the embedding of $F$ in $\calF$ is not itself canonical if the algebra $F$ is the object of interest.
+For example, $U(\mathfrak{gl}_n)$ has an embedding into $\calF$ for each orientation of the linear quiver, each with its own notion of ``canonical module.''